elluisian/ugeeconfig/documentation/xml-configfile_documentation.md

   706 |                          Mute |

-Most devices are created with a unique combination of default actid per button, for more details check the "defconfs.py" file, which is responsible for the re-generation of the default XML config file.
+The configuring program makes a default config file with unique actid combinations per button/key etc for every single supported device.
+For more details check the "DefaultConfigs.py" file, which is responsible for the re-generation of the default XML config file.

 ### Custom actions: Action type \<N\>